Car Totaled, But Not at Fault: What Happens Next? (2025)

 States typically enforce their insurance requirement by refusing or canceling vehicle registrations belonging to owners without insurance.
 Virginia allows drivers to pay a fee instead of penalizing them for driving without insurance.

 Anyone who has property damaged or destroyed in a crash can file a property damage claim with the at-fault driver’s insurer.
 For such a claim to succeed, you must prove that the other driver was negligent in causing the collision.
 Once you establish liability, the insurer will pay for your losses up to the policy limits.
+Additionally, after the accident, you might experience a loss in the vehicle's resale value.
+In such cases, you may be able to file a diminished value claim to recover the difference in value before the accident and after the repairs are made

 The other driver’s policy limits might be too low to cover your losses if they only bought the minimum amount of coverage required.
 Your insurer might cover the difference if you have uninsured/underinsured coverage.